DanFeliz/rsschool-cv/cv.md

 I have design experience in Figma and Photoshop.

-My hobbies are cars, sport ( travels, play guitar and I like video games.
+My hobbies are cars, sport, travels, play guitar and I like video games.

 I am married, and I have two pretty daughters.